petlers/stupiddog/README.md

 ```sh
 python play.py --task=go2
 ```
-This loads a trained policy and run the robot in simulation environment.
+This loads a trained policy from legged_gym/logs/go2 and run the robot in simulation environment.

 ### If you want to train by yourself,
 In legged_gym/legged_gym/scripts,